Wynwood's Walls Don't Have Outlets

 This approach makes sense for several reasons:

 Once charging is complete, the technician can help confirm the nearest available charging station based on your vehicle's connector type and your destination.
-Whether you need a Tesla Supercharger, a ChargePoint station, an Electrify America fast charger, or a simple Level 2 location, Rapid Charge EV can help point you in the right direction before you pull away.
+Whether you need a Tesla Supercharger, a ChargePoint station, an Electrify America fast charger, or a simple Level 2 location, the technician can point you in the right direction before you pull away.

 One of the most important things to understand about commercial-grade mobile EV charging is that it is not limited to highway breakdowns.
-Rapid Charge EV responds to stranded vehicles in all kinds of situations:
+We respond to stranded vehicles in all kinds of situations:

-If there is road access to reach your vehicle, Rapid Charge EV can reach you.
+If there is road access to reach your vehicle, we can reach you.

-There is a difference between a consumer-grade portable charger and the kind of commercial equipment Rapid Charge EV deploys for emergency response.
+There is a difference between a consumer-grade portable charger and the kind of commercial equipment we deploy for emergency response.
 Consumer products are designed for convenience.
 Commercial-grade mobile units are designed for reliability under pressure.

 That means: